-3 Ways to Evaluate Charities Before Donating Your Money
+3 Things to Know Before Donating Your Money to a Charity

-Americans donate billions of dollars each year to nonprofits that support the causes they believe in.
+Americans donate billions of dollars each year to nonprofits — both at home and abroad.
 That money is essential to helping those nonprofits carry out their missions.

 But how do you know that money will be used the way you want?

-If you’re donating money to a charity, take a minute to make sure you know where your money is going before you make that donation.
+If you’re donating money to a charity, take a minute to make sure you know where your money is going first.

-3 Things to Consider When Donating Money to a Charity
+3 Things to Consider Before Donating Money to a Charity

-If you have the money to make donations — or even if you don’t, but feel strongly about a certain cause — be sure you understand where your money is going and what it means for your personal finances.
+If you have the money to make donations — or even if you don’t, but feel strongly about a certain cause — it’s important to evaluate the charity first.

 1. Make Sure You’re Donating to a Legitimate Organization